On this page...

-Whether you live, work, or visit, it is important to be aware that the coastal region is vulnerable to tsunamis.
+Education and preparation are the best ways to avoid injury and increase your chances for survival.
+Whether you live, work, or visit in California, it is important to be aware that the coastal region is vulnerable to tsunamis.
 Tsunamis can be generated locally or come across the ocean great distances.

 California’s large active offshore faults and unstable submarine slopes can cause tsunami activity along the coast.
 Strong ground shaking from an earthquake is the natural warning that a tsunami might be coming.
 If you are on the beach or in a harbor and feel an earthquake, immediately move inland or go to high ground.
 If strong shaking lasts for 20 seconds or more, everyone within the tsunami evacuation area should evacuate as soon as it is safe to do so.